himichaelhe/michaelhe.github.io/index.md

 ## Hi, I'm Michael He

 I live in Los Angeles.
-I am a math major at Pomona College.
+I am a math major at Pomona College, graduating in summer 2022.

-My top priorities is becoming a better listener.
-My favorite things are Bach, jazz, food, manga, walking, dogs, business/investing, tennis (beginner), Chinese culture (including cheesy drama), economic growth, reading and writing.
+My current priority is active listening.
+A non-exhaustive list of my favorite things includes Bach, 1960's jazz, manga, dogs, investing, tennis, and history.

-I'd love to get your email [here](mailto:michaelhe@hey.com) or at michaelhe@hey.com.
+Email me [here](mailto:michaelhe@hey.com) or michaelhe@hey.com.
 You can also find me on [Twitter](https://twitter.com/hi_michaelh) at @hi_michaelh.
-Please email/DM me, I'd love to hear from you.

 ### Writing

-I began writing my [blog](https://world.hey.com/michaelhe/) in early 2021.
+I started a [blog](https://world.hey.com/michaelhe/) in March 2021.
 It's been an [incredible experience so far](https://world.hey.com/michaelhe/240-days-later-5280bc41).
-If you find it interesting, please subscribe and share with people.
-It means a lot to me!
+Please subscribe and share with people if you like it.
+It means a lot!

-Read my annual letter here.
+You can find my top posts from 2021 [here](https://world.hey.com/michaelhe/2021-top-posts-68f6875f).

 Here are some of my favorite pieces: